prashantupadhyayy/Prod-DR--Microservice-Application-AKS-Infra-/README.md

 **Prod-DR** is a production-ready microservices architecture deployed on Azure Kubernetes Service (AKS) — designed for high availability, scalability, and DR (Disaster Recovery) readiness.
 The infra is defined using infrastructure-as-code, ensuring consistent, reproducible and automated deployments across environments.

 This repo Contains:
-- Terraform/HCL (ya jo IaC aapne use kiya ho) for infra provisioning
+- Terraform/HCL  for infra provisioning
 - Microservice modules ready for containerization, deployment and orchestration
 - Configurations for networking, load-balancing, service-discovery, and DR setup